openhackathons-org/gpubootcamp/hpc/miniprofiler/README.md

 Once inside the container, open the jupyter notebook in browser: http://localhost:8888, and start the lab by clicking on the `START_profiling.ipynb` notebook.

-## Questions?
+## Known issues
-- If you observe any errors, please file an issue on [Github](https://github.com/gpuhackathons-org/gpubootcamp/issues).
-- Also join [OpenACC Slack Channel](https://openacclang.slack.com/messages/openaccusergroup) for general queries related to Hackathons and Bootcamps.
+- Please go through the list of exisiting bugs/issues or file a new issue at [Github](https://github.com/gpuhackathons-org/gpubootcamp/issues).